ameerwasi001/Imperal/README.md

 A purely functional, and imperative programming language.

 # How? and What?
-The first question that would come to anybody's mind after hearing that a language is both imperative and purely functonal is hwo would thst work.
+The first question that would come to anybody's mind after hearing that a language is both imperative and purely functonal is how would that work?
 If you understand monads, you probably already know what's going on but let me just make a simple expression that allows two expresssions to be chained together.
 ```
 when (x=2) then (x+8)
 ```